Mary-Favoured/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More pointers, arrays and strings
+more on strings, pointers and arrays...happy coding